Firecut logoFirecut4.2

 Choose Firecut if you need:

-• Video editors using Adobe Premiere Pro
+• Professional video editors using Adobe Premiere Pro

 Choose Krisp if you need:

-• Podcasters and streamers needing clean audio
+• Podcasters and streamers needing clean audio from any environment

 Switching Between Them